4d/docs/docs/WebStudio/web-studio.md

 The web studio relies on the [`WebAdmin`](../Admin/webAdmin.md) web server component for its configuration and authentication settings.

 - **configuration**: The web studio configuration inherits the [`WebAdmin` web server settings](../Admin/webAdmin.md#webadmin-settings),
-- **authentication**: access to the web studio is granted when the [session user is authenticated](../Admin/webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
+- **authentication**: Access to the web studio is granted when the [session user is authenticated](../Admin/webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
 When the web studio is accessed through the **Design** > **Web Studio...** menu item, automatic authentication is provided.

 > **TODO --> ADD protection on instance level (4D client)**